Abson-dev/kenya-fnp-db/README.md

 A configuration-driven, provenance-tracked acquisition pipeline that assembles the Kenya dataset bundle into a single layered database keyed on a master county and sub-county crosswalk.
 It is built for county-level profiling and for the soil-to-nutrition analysis at the centre of the bundle.

+## What the Project Is

+This is a **configuration-driven data pipeline** that assembles a comprehensive Kenya dataset spanning **soil health, food systems, nutrition, and policy** into a single layered DuckDB database.
+It is designed for **county-level profiling** and a **soil-to-nutrition analytical pathway**.

+> [!IMPORTANT]
+> The core research question is: *how do soil properties relate to food prices and ultimately to nutrition outcomes at the county level in Kenya?*

 Author: Aboubacar HEMA

 ---